Welcome

 Reflecting the Changing Times

-The 2017 Catholic church of Tacoma and Western Washington is no longer the same community it was the first 120 years of our existence.
+The 2017 Catholic church of Tacoma and Western Washington is no longer the same community it was in the first 120 years of our existence.

-The long established mission, “We are a Catholic faith community in the traditions and people of ‘Old Tacoma’ called together and empowered by Christ to nurture the spiritual and liturgical needs of our community through lifelong Christian education, celebration of the Sacraments, prayer and service to others,” was revised to reflect these changes.
+The long-established mission, “We are a Catholic faith community in the traditions and people of ‘Old Tacoma’ called together and empowered by Christ to nurture the spiritual and liturgical needs of our community through lifelong Christian education, celebration of the Sacraments, prayer, and service to others,” was revised to reflect these changes.

 Parish Values

-In addition to the mission, parish values and priorities were discovered in the long range planning process.
+In addition to the mission, parish values and priorities were discovered in the long-range planning process.

 Extending Hospitality & Welcoming